oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 In the General tab of the application, the Client ID is visible.
 Copy it to the `client_id` field in your Terraform provider configuration.

-Under the client ID, the "client authentication" radio button defaults to "Client secret".
+Below the client ID, the "client authentication" radio button defaults to "Client secret".
 Terraform needs to use "Public key / Private key" authentication, so click the edit button next to the "client credentials" section heading, and switch the authentication to public key / private key.
-Click "add key", generate a new key, and save the private key as pkcs.pem in your Terraform project directory.
+Click "add key", generate a new key, and save the private key as `pkcs.pem` in your Terraform project directory.
+This key must be converted to RSA format for Terraform to use.

 Save your changes to the general settings of the API Service App, and navigate to the app's Okta API Scopes.
-Grant okta.groups.manage, okta.policies.manage, and okta.users.manage for this workshop.
+Grant `okta.groups.manage`, `okta.policies.manage`, and `okta.users.manage` for this workshop.

 In the terminal, `cd okta-terraform-workshop` and convert the PKCS-1 key to an RSA key:

 ```
 $ openssl rsa -in pkcs.pem -out rsa.pem
 ```

 # Configure Okta Provider

 After setting up the app integration, you know all the values to pass in to the provider configuration!
-In `main.tf`, fill out that provider block with the `org_name`, `client_id`, and `private_key` file location.
+In `main.tf`, check that your provider block contains the `org_name`, `client_id`, and `private_key` file location.

 ```
 provider "okta" {